tanyaweaver/python-dev-accelerator/source/lectures/intro_to_machine_learning.rst

 Matplotlib
 ==========

-Data is great, but it's difficult to interpret when it's all sitting as raw numbers in a file.
+Data is great, but it's difficult to interpret when it all sits as raw numbers in a file.
 Throwing those numbers into an array is great, but even that's difficult to interpret as data sets grow in size.
 Do you really want to read through 20,000 rows of data in order to get an idea of the trends within?